h2i0m0a3nshu-star/h2i0m0a3nshu-star/README.md

 ### Hi there 👋
+## I'm currently working on an indie game which is still in it's design phase
+## I'm currently pursuing my Bachelors in Computer Science.

 <!--
 **h2i0m0a3nshu-star/h2i0m0a3nshu-star** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.